Local Deployments for Development

 Instead of syncing code to a Convex dev deployment hosted in the cloud, you can develop against a deployment running on your own computer.
 You can even use the Convex dashboard with local deployments!

-Each Convex deployment contains its own data, functions, scheduled functions, etc. A project has one production deployment, one cloud deployment for development per team member, and potentially many transient preview deployments.
+Each Convex deployment contains its own data, functions, scheduled functions, etc. A project has one production deployment, up to one cloud deployment for development per team member, and potentially many transient preview deployments.

-Running the deployment you're syncing code to during development on your own machine makes code sync faster and means resources like functions calls and database bandwidth don't count against the quotas for your Convex plan.
+You can also develop with Convex using a deployment running on your own machine.
+Since the deployment is running locally, code sync is faster and means resources like functions calls and database bandwidth don't count against the quotas for your Convex plan.

 Using local deployments